 This does not seem even remotely like SRF Headquarters'

 we, as his disciples, cannot change his words or the injunctions he gave in order to adjust them to your personal viewpoints [Notarised topics].

-See what SRF has changed till now: Yoganandas' autograph, guru pictures - and they have removed parts of his teachings from the public glare, such as Yogananda's yes to Benito Mussolini, dictatorship and socialism in 1934.
+Till now SRF has changed Yoganandas' autograph and various guru pictures - and they have removed parts of his teachings from the public glare, such as Yogananda's yes to Benito Mussolini, dictatorship and socialism in his own magazine in 1934.
 By adding and hiding stuff, and attempts to get a monopoly on publishing Yogananda material and spreading kriya yoga, SRF management should know it is against the law in many countries to violate Human Rights by a pledge that has no regret button, for one thing.
 [The SRF Kriya Yoga Pledge - with Jesus as a "guru bait" - Jesus who said "Don't swear"]

 Now, in the illustration, the violet parts outside the big circle are Yogananda words, guidelines, and wisdom that SRF has left out by and by.
 Even parts of the kriya teachings or methods that once were handed over, are left out today.
 And what is taught may look like "Kriya yoga light" to yogis in the Indian kriya tradition.